SuperOfficeDocs/superoffice-docs/docs/en/learn/customers/person/find.md

 * Sort the contacts by clicking the appropriate column heading.
 * Select a row to display the requests linked to that contact in the preview section.
 * You can open a screen of [information about the contact][3] by double-clicking the relevant row.
-* Click the ![icon][img1] menu button in the top right corner to access the change the view options.
+* Click the ![icon][img1] menu button in the upper right corner to access the change the view options.

 Under the list, you can click the ![icon][img1] menu button to access the following options: